ossunited/.github/profile/README.md

 We welcome contributions from all members of the community.
 Whether you're an experienced developer or just starting, we have plenty of opportunities for you to get involved.
 Check out our contribution guidelines and join our community! 🤝

-For any inquiries, please reach out to us at [foundation@fossuniverse.org](mailto:foundation@fossuniverse.org).
+For any inquiries, please reach out to us at [foundation@freedomfoss.org](mailto:foundation@fossuniverse.org).

 Join us in building a strong and inclusive open-source community!

-Thank you for visiting **FOSS Universe Foundation!** Together, we can make a difference in the open-source community 🚀🌟
+Thank you for visiting **Freedom FOSS Foundation!** Together, we can make a difference in the open-source community 🚀🌟